Government of Nunavut and WAG promoting Inuit art in Winnipeg

 “This three-year initiative will support additional income-earning opportunities for Nunavut artists and business enterprises,” said NDC President Darrin Nichol.

-The GN and NDC’s support for WAG@The Forks grew out of consultations regarding the Inuit Art Centre and the role the WAG plays in promoting Inuit art and economic development.
+The GN and NDC’s support for [email protected] Forks grew out of consultations regarding the Inuit Art Centre and the role the WAG plays in promoting Inuit art and economic development.

 The WAG holds in trust the world’s largest public collection of contemporary Inuit art.
 With more than 13,000 pieces, the collection represents half of the gallery’s total permanent art collection.
 The Inuit Art Centre will allow this extensive cultural resource to be shared with people of all ages and backgrounds.

-Visit wag.ca for the latest updates, follow us on Twitter (@wag_ca), Facebook (wag.ca) and Instagram (@wag_ca).
+Follow us on Twitter (@wag_ca), Facebook (wag.ca) and Instagram (@wag_ca) for the latest information.
 Follow the Government of Nunavut on Twitter (@GovofNunavut), Facebook (GovofNunavut) or visit gov.nu.ca.
 You can check out the Nunavut Development Corporation at ndcorp.nu.ca.

 Economic Development and Transportation